philipturner/noble-gas-md-simulation/README.md

 </div>

 <i> <b>Figure 2.</b> Simulation speed of various molecular dynamics libraries when the timestep is 4 fs.
-OpenMM (red) is faster than all other libraries for 300 - 1 million atoms.
-The orange line is the Swift code developed for this research paper.
-It utilizes SIMD parallelism to achieve $O(n)$ scaling between 1 - 8 atoms, faces $O(n^2)$ scaling until 100 atoms, then temporarily becomes $O(n)$ as it utilizes multithreading.
-At 300 atoms, the Swift code becomes slower than OpenMM.</i>
+OpenMM (blue, red) is faster than all other libraries for 10,000 - 1 million atoms.
+The orange and cyan lines are the Swift code developed for this research paper.
+[MolecularRenderer](https://github.com/philipturner/molecular-renderer) utilizes SIMD parallelism to achieve $O(n)$ scaling between 1 - 8 atoms, then faces $O(n^2)$ scaling until 70 atoms.
+Next, it switches to GPU acceleration and becomes $O(1)$ - bottlenecked by latency.
+At 10,000 atoms, the Swift code becomes slower than OpenMM.</i>

 ## Methods